Dr. Rachel’s Low-FODMAP Grocery Shopping List; IBS-friendly, Gluten-free

 And, don’t forget to download my Happy Gut Guide (free) to your phone with all the high and low-FODMAP food lists as well!

-I also recommend purchasing the Monash University app to help you with allowed serving sizes of all these low-FODMAP foods.
+I also recommend purchasing the Monash University app, and/or FODMAP Friendly app to help you with allowed serving sizes of all these low-FODMAP foods.

 Some other thoughts for your low-FODMAP grocery shopping spree: